 The course meets the requirements of the Institute for Outdoor Learning Statement of Good Practice for Outdoor First Aid Training Framework at Band 3.
 This is hosted upon the Institute for Outdoor Learning website here.
 If you are seeking the qualification as a professional please do ensure it meets your requirements before booking.
 This qualification is also ideal for outdoor enthusiasts seeking to be better prepared if the worst happens.

-The trainers will seek to keep medical jargon and terminology to a minimum, concentrating on what you do in different situations rather than what you know.
+The course involves 16 hours of tuition and also includes an element of assessment.
+The course enables participants to recognise when someone is having a medical emergency and offer assistance at first aid level.
+Our trainers keep medical jargon and terminology to a minimum, concentrating on what you do in different situations rather than what you know.
 To this end students learn a set of general principles which they can adapt to different situations.
 The process of progressive skill development will be based on situation assessment and casualty examinations.

-Peak Mountaineering only use trainers who have extensive experience in wilderness settings and most are mountaineering instructors employed full time in the outdoor industry.
-We feel this is essential for Outdoor First Aid courses focussed on remote locations and improvised casualty care scenarios.
+Similarly, if you have previously completed a 16hr Outdoor First Aid course you might choose our Advanced Outdoor First Aid course to extend your skills.
+We only use trainers who have extensive experience in wilderness settings and most are mountaineering instructors employed full time in the outdoor industry.
+This is essential for courses focussed on remote locations and improvised casualty care scenarios.